What is an improv jam?

 For Audience Members

-- Audience members are welcome to arrive when doors open at 7:00 PM
+- Doors open at 7:00 PM

-- The jam starts at 7:30 PM
+- Jam starts at 7:30 PM

-- Seating is General Admission
+- Seating is general admission

 - Groups will perform long-form improv.
 They’ll ask for a suggestion and then improvise multiple scenes inspired by it.